 Throughout the paper we present the information as an established fact in order to avoid repeatedly saying ‘the concept is …’.
 It is up to the reader to decide whether or not they accept the statements.
 As the Buddha said –

 ‘Only accept my statements if they feel to be right in your heart

 Each of these paragraphs can be expanded into a book and a variety of titles can be found on the web.
 It is up to the individual to research the subject that intuitively feels most relevant to them.

-The ‘All’- There is one unified gourmet material universe everything that is spiritual and everything that is material.
+The ‘All’- There is one Unified Cosmos containing everything that is spiritual and everything that is material.
 This Whole is all love, knowledge, truth, beauty, unity, harmony and compassion.
 The entire universe is a part of this one Whole, which is held together by the dynamic of Love.
 This All is a Mind that is pure Spirit and is unknowable, Indefinable and Incomprehensible to the material human mind - and is only partially understandable through the material forms in which it appears.

 All is Consciousness- The Mind of the All is in every aspect of the material universe and a form of consciousness is found everywhere.
 There is a form of consciousness in the smallest sub-particle of an atom, and in the molecules, elements and cells that form every structure and being.
 The material world is linked through this sea of consciousness and every action taken by an individual component affects the whole universe.

 This idea is the essence of the Wisdom.

 All is in the All– The All is in All

 The All contains every aspect of the spiritual and material universe – but also each entity within the universe has a spark of the All within it The All revels in diversity as it creates new forms and levels of consciousness.

 Creation- The Mind first manifests by producing a sea of shimmering energy that fills the entire universe.
 This energy is the potential from which all is materialized.
 An idea imposed by the Mind upon this universal energy produces the material world that we see around us.